 At the conclusion of an Internal Affairs investigation, there are four possible dispositions.
 The dispositions include Exonerated, Sustained, Not Sustained, and Unfounded.
 The definitions of those possible dispositions are as follows:

 Exonerated: The alleged incident did occur, but the actions of the officer were justified, legal and proper.

 Sustained: The investigation disclosed sufficient evidence to prove the allegation and the actions of the officer violated a provision of the agency's rules and regulations or procedures.

 Not Sustained: The investigation failed to disclose sufficient evidence to clearly prove or disprove the allegation.

 Complaints may also be Administratively Closed.
 As per the Attorney General Guideline Internal Affairs Policy and Procedures, “In some cases, the complaint or investigation is closed prior to reaching a disposition.
 These should be counted as "Administratively Closed."
 Examples include situations when a complainant voluntarily requests that a complaint be withdrawn, or the subject officer terminates his or her employment prior to disposition of the complaint.”

 If you wish to file a complaint against an officer of the Middletown Twp.
-Police Department, complaint forms are available at Police Headquarters.
-Additionally, the complaint form is available for downloading in a wide variety of languages HERE.
+Police Department, complaint forms are available at Police Headquarters or download complaint forms (PDF).
+Additionally, if you would like, download information on the Internal Affairs investigatory process (PDF).
+If needed, the Complaint Form and the Information Form is available in a wide variety of languages.